 Overall, however, most reviewers preferred other luxury midsize SUVs.
 There are a few significant reasons why the X5 ranks near the bottom of its class.
 Its third row is cramped and barely suitable for children.
 Only the diesel model gets good fuel economy, while the base X5’s gas mileage is just average, and both V8-powered trims are gas guzzlers at best.
 BMWs notoriously offer few standard features, and the X5 is no different.
-But perhaps most importantly, the BMW X5 ties with the 2011 Volkswagen Touareg for the lowest reliability rating in the class.
+But perhaps most importantly, the BMW X5 has one of the lowest reliability ratings in the class.
 If you’re looking for a well-rounded luxury SUV that’s practical and reliable, you should take a long look at the X5’s competitors.

 Other Cars to Consider

 If you want an SUV with a prestigious luxury badge, three rows of seats and good performance, consider the 2011 Mercedes-Benz M-Class.
-It also offers a powerful and efficient diesel engine, while receiving a much better reliability rating than the X5.
+It also offers a powerful and efficient diesel engine, and has a better reliability rating than the X5.
 The M-Class also offers more off-road capability than the X5 and its AMG trim is comparable to the high-performance X5 M.